PeerChristensen/AzureDataFactory-CICD-Template/README.md

-# Azure Data factory deployment
+# Continuous Integration and Deployment with Azure Data Factory

 ## Description